Major Credit Card Changes in 2026: What Families Need to Know Right Now

 Citi Adds American Airlines as a Transfer Partner

-ThankYou Points can now be transferred to American Airlines AAdvantage® at a 1:1 ratio
+Citi ThankYou Points can now transfer directly to American Airlines AAdvantage at a 1:1 ratio — making Citi the only major issuer that transfers directly to American Airlines.

-Eligible cards include the Citi Strata Elite℠, Citi Strata Premier®, and the discontinued Citi Prestige®
+Eligible cards include the Citi Strata Elite, Citi Strata Premier, and the discontinued Citi Prestige.

-Some of these updates may feel like a step back—especially for those who’ve gotten used to generous lounge access or fee-free perks.
-But even with these changes, travelers who understand how to earn and redeem points wisely are still saving hundreds (or thousands) of dollars per trip.
+Some of these changes feel like a step back — especially the Southwest bag fees and the lounge access restrictions.
+But even with these updates, families who understand how to earn and redeem points strategically are still saving hundreds or thousands of dollars per trip.

 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.